 Photo by J. Piekos

-My full time career has been in real estate sales and marketing on Martha's Vineyard since 1989.
-I earned my Broker license in 1991 and I worked as a real estate appraiser for a number of years.
+My current career is in real estate on Martha's Vineyard.
+I have been a REALTOR® of the National Association of REALTORSŪ since 1989.
+I earned my Broker's license in 1991 and completed the three modules required to receive the esteemed GRI (Graduate REALTORŪ Institute) Designation that same year.
+I also worked as a CREA (Certified Real Estate Appraiser) for a number of years.

 I believe that Knowledge is Power.
 This applies not only to educating my clients, it applies to me too.
-I am proud of the eight Designations and Certifications I hold, earned solely through extensive educational classroom hours, and years of full-time real estate experience.
+I am proud of the ten Designations and Certifications that I obtained, earned solely through extensive educational classroom hours, and years of full-time real estate experience.
+I am also humbled by the honor bestowed upon me as 2015 REALTOR® OF THE YEAR for CC&IAOR.
+That was a total surprise.

 Designations and Certifications: